-The ST will be available in three or five door form, providing the versatility that has made the manufacturer such a household name.
+The Ford Fiesta ST will be available in three or five door form, providing the versatility that has made the manufacturer such a household name.

-Behind the wheel, there are more options for personalization than ever.
+Behind the wheel, there are more options for personalisation than ever.
 There will be a choice of styling packs available, allowing you to choose the trim and finish that you prefer.
 In the tradition of hot hatches, Recaro seats will come as standard, along with a flat-bottomed sports steering wheel.

 But the personalisation does not end there.
 Once you have climbed aboard, you can adjust the brake and throttle control, the steering sensitivity and the drive mode, making every journey a unique experience.

 The all new Fiesta ST will be available early next year.
 To register your interest, please get in touch with your local SMC Ford team.